JurrivhLeon/GPT-ImageCaptioner/README.md

 ```
 python eval.py
 ```
 You can modify line 99 of ```eval.py``` to switch the decoding strategy.
-When beam width is 1, it is equivalent to greedy search.
+When the beam width is 1, it is equivalent to greedy search.

 ## Examples